findEthics/Dictionary/README.md

 # Dictionary App (Android)

 A simple Android dictionary application that allows users to search for word definitions.
+The app is built with considerations for e-ink display devices, keeping the UI minimal.
 Built with Kotlin, Material Components, and Room for local data persistence.

 ## Features